eviannaive/react-secret-input/README.md

 # React Secret Input

-React Secret Input is my first attempt at creating a **React component library**, and it’s still a work in progress.
 It’s a lightweight input component for securely masking sensitive data, fully styled with Tailwind CSS and compatible with React Hook Form for validation.

 ---